 “Strive for two to three tugs in a session (tug-trade-tug-win-tug-trade) and then cap it off by asking the dog to do a ‘thinking’ exercise.
 Give them a treat and then put the tug toy away,” Santos explains.
 She refers to this as interval training.
 “We allow the dog to get high up into the clouds with excitement and then bring them back down to earth with some fun thinking stuff.
 Being able to cap off their excitement is a skill every dog needs,” she says.

 Santos also points out that “choosing the right tug toy for your dog is key.
 Pick something that has some length to it (should the dog need to re-grip, they will not get your hand by mistake) and made of a material that is easy on their teeth and gums.”

 It’s important to never chase after your dog if they run off with the toy or try to hoard or hide it.
 You’re only teaching them not to listen to you, and they could become possessive of the toy.
 “The key thing here is that the reward in it is the engagement,” Boling reminds us.
 “I am going to chase you and you won’t bring it back, versus a dog that learns that, ‘oh no, when she lets go, the game is over, and I can’t do anything unless I bring it back to her.'”

 Another key element with tug is making sure you are not playing too rough or too long.
 Boling has seen many injuries caused by using incorrect techniques or playing tug when a dog has an existing injury.
 “I have an online canine fitness academy, and students have shared common practices they have seen during tugging that make me cringe,” she says.

 Of course, not every dog is motivated by this type of game.
 For some, a different type of toy, a tasty food morsel, or even praise is a better reward.
-It is usually the highly energetic, focussed breeds that enjoy tug.
-Those with working drives, like Belgian Malinois, Collies, Bully breeds and Terriers, are often fans.
+It is usually the highly energetic, focused breeds that enjoy tug.
+Those with working drives, like Belgian Malinois, Collies, Bully breeds, and Terriers, are often fans.